Tesla's New Navigation Voice and How to Get It

 By Karan Singh

-It looks like Tesla has updated its English voice that’s used during navigation guidance on newer vehicles.
+Tesla has updated its English voice for navigation guidance on newer vehicles.
 Many users have noted a change in the pitch and speed of the spoken text when using Tesla’s navigation system.
-Right now, we’re not sure whether this voice change is an indication of a larger change that’s coming, a minor tweak for better clarity, or just a bug.
+Right now, we’re not sure whether this voice change is an indication of a larger change that’s coming, a minor tweak for better clarity, or possibly a bug.

 Tesla Voice Guidance

-A reader, known as FSDTester#420 on Tesla Motors Club recently reached out to us to report a new nav voice.
+A reader, known as FSDTester#420 on Tesla Motors Club, recently reached out to us to report a new nav voice.
 He took delivery of a new Tesla and immediately noticed that the navigation’s voice was much better than his other Tesla.
 The voice is noticeably faster and appears to have fewer pauses, making it sound more natural.

-After posting his experience on Tesla Motors Club, other readers chimed in saying they had the same voice in their new vehicle.
-The change does not appear to be affecting older vehicles, so it’s not clear what’s driving this change.
-The user has the same navigation map data and software version as many others, so it’s not clear whether this is an improvement or simply a bug.
+After posting his experience on Tesla Motors Club, other readers chimed in, saying they had the same voice in their new vehicle.
+The change does not appear to be affecting older vehicles, but it turns out you can update other vehicles as well (see steps below).

 Video

-You can listen to the navigiation guidance voice in the video video below by FSDTester#420.
+You can listen to the navigation voice guidance in the video video below by FSDTester#420.

 Tesla Smart Assistant